Pete-Fowler/todo-list/README.md

 corresponding to task array index number, and then using queryselector('${task} .dropdown-content').
 Another option, although not tested, may have been to use
 display: hidden instead of display: none.

-remove crazy focus outline for new project & task buttons